-The AV lab, located on the third floor of the College of Nursing and Health Professions Jonesboro campus, houses instructional media.
-Media of interest to graduate students includes material on nurse theorists, research and ethics.
+The AV lab is located on the third floor of the College of Nursing and Health Professions Jonesboro campus.
 The AV lab is open Monday through Friday with hours posted at the beginning of each semester.

 The Clinical Learning Center is located in Room 325 in the Reynolds Health Science Building and is equipped with mannequins, equipment and supplies which may be used to practice procedures and skills.
-The CLC is open Monday through Friday with hours posted at the beginning of each semester.
+The CLC is available for schedule Monday through Friday.